Joyep/handybox/README.md

 Handybox is a tool with many shell scripts integrated for linux/macOS shell environment.

-[TOC]

 ## Features
 1. provide only one main command `hand` for all shell scripts.
 2. Flexible sub command.
 3. Easy to customize your own shell function, variables and commands.
-4. Automaticly generate command completions
+4. Automaticly generate command completions.
+5. Multi user configurations.

 ## Version